 ATVs are popular in Texas.
 They are commonly used for recreation but are also used for work on farms or ranches.
 What many people don't realize is that all-terrain vehicles can be especially dangerous for kids.
 According to the American Academy of Pediatrics (AAP), children are involved in about 30% of all ATV-related deaths or emergency room visits.

 "Parents need to remember ATVs are not designed with children in mind.
-While they initially appear to be a fun source of entertainment, riding ATVs can quickly turn into a dangerous situation and we want to help prevent a traumatic injury from occurring," says Marisa Abbe, Manager of Injury Prevention at Children's Health℠.
+While they initially appear to be a fun source of entertainment, riding ATVs can quickly turn into a dangerous situation and we want to help prevent a traumatic injury from occurring," says Marisa Abbe, Ph.D., Manager of Injury Prevention at Children's Health℠.

 ATV riders can experience anything from roll-overs to wrecks, which can include serious and in some cases life-altering injuries like impalements, burns, broken bones or other internal trauma including brain damage.
-While the American Academy of Pediatrics recommends children under 16 not ride or drive ATVs, Children’s Health understands that folks use them as a way of life in some places.
-Below are several safety tips to keep kids safe:
+The AAP recommends children under 16 not ride or drive ATVs.
+However, if you do use ATVs, follow these safety tips to help avoid injury.

 1. Do not let your child ride an adult ATV.